Preparing For Empty Nest? See Six Strategies to Support You

 We all know parenting takes up the lion’s share of our time and attention – 24/7.
 So now that your child is spreading her wings- what can you do?

 Do you enjoy entertaining?
 Start planning now!
-Now is the time to schedule events on the calendar – even one or two per month.
+Now is the time to schedule events on the calendar – as many as you want!!

-Make plans to catch up with friends over dinner.
+Make plans to catch up with friends over dinner and spend time enjoying each other’s company.
 Then, organize a weekend trip with that old group of high school friends.
 Think of all the fun you will have!
 Plan a trip away or spend a weekend rediscovering your hometown with your closest friends.

-Now you can spend more time with your partner and get to know each other in new ways.
+BONUS: Now you can spend more time with your partner and get to know each other in new ways.
 Order in, watch movies, go for early morning walks, and build brand-new routines together.
-Maybe you can even discover a new hobby together.
 There’s so much you can do!

-The richness and fulfillment that comes from relationships can soften the transition to an empty nest.
+The richness and fulfillment that come from relationships can soften the transition to an empty nest.
 These friends can become your tribe – and you can share lifelong experiences.

 4. Celebrate connecting to your adult child in a new way.